ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 {: #connection-strings-cli}
 {: cli}

-You can also retrieve connection strings using the [site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections) Connection command.
+You can also retrieve connection strings using the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections) Connection command.

 The command looks like this: